pazguille/pazguille/README.md

 ### Hi there 👋 👨‍💻

-I'm a proactive and creative front-end developer.
-I keep a close eye on front-end development, web standards and web performance.
+I'm a proactive and creative frontend developer.
+I keep a close eye on frontend development, web standards and web performance.

 I’m currently leading the Frontend Platform Team who builds the Mercado Libre's platform for building universal applications with React and Node.js.
-So, I work closely with our front end engineers and UI designers to make sure our web applications are built consistently across the whole company.
+So, I work closely with our frontend engineers and UI designers to make sure our web applications are built consistently across the whole company.

 - 🐦 &nbsp;[Twitter](https://twitter.com/pazguille)
 - 📝 &nbsp;[Blog](https://blog.pazguille.me/)